 16th Century England, 16th century Europe, Battle of Gravelines, Cate Blanchett, Clive Owen, Elizabeth I, Elizabeth: the Golden Age, Military Stuff, Sir Walter Raleigh, The Spanish Armada, Tudor England

-Well, expect actually everyone.
+Well, except everyone actually.
 Contrary to a line in Elizabeth: the Golden Age (2007, dir.
 Shekhar Kepur), the preparations for the Spanish Armada were well-known across much of Europe, and the timing of the invasion was actually a subject of considerable public debate.
 So when the Armada finally set sail for England, very few people were surprised.

 Philip II was not only the king of Spain; he was also the ruler of the Spanish Netherlands.
 But the Dutch Protestants there had rebelled against Spanish rule in the 1570s, with the active aid of the English government.
 Elizabeth recognized that it was to her advantage to disrupt Spanish control of a territory that was, after all, directly across the English Channel from southern England; it would be a comparatively easy thing for Spanish forces in the Netherlands to launch an invasion of England.